 RBS began offering scholarships in 2001 with resources provided by the School’s James Davis Scholarship Fund.
 The scholarship was established in memory of the late James Davis, who was UCLA’s Rare Books Librarian and a long-time RBS staff member.
 Since its inception, the Fund has provided financial support for many RBS students.
-RBS now offers the James Davis Scholarship to one student each year who shows an especially strong record of good citizenship and stewardship in the bibliographical community.
+As of 2022, RBS now offers the James Davis Scholarship to two students each year who show an especially strong record of good citizenship and stewardship in the bibliographical community.

 2014 – Andrew Stewart

 2011 – Gabriella Miyares